 The $12,000 Law Society Scholarship encourages and financially assists a law graduate to complete a full-time program of graduate legal studies that will benefit the student, the province and the legal profession in BC.

-Graduating law students and law graduates of the University of British Columbia or the University of Victoria are eligible to apply for the scholarship, as are other law school graduates who can show a real or substantial connection to BC.
+Graduating law students and law graduates of the University of British Columbia, University of Victoria or Thompson Rivers University are eligible to apply for the scholarship, as are other law school graduates who can show a real or substantial connection to BC.
 Applicants must demonstrate outstanding academic and other qualifications.

 The Benchers award the Law Society Scholarship, on recommendation of the Credentials Committee based on the following criteria:

 - academic standing;

 - positive social contributions, such as volunteer work;

 - intention to practise in British Columbia after completing graduate studies;

 - financial need; and

 - proposed graduate work in terms of its importance or significance.

 - a letter of application setting out the details of your academic career to date and proposed plans for graduate study;